jeffxu2004/cs348-project/README.md

     As an aside before running the python script make sure the database tables and indexes are created
     ```bash
     mariadb -u root -p < db/createtables.sql
-    mariadb -u root -p < db/user.sql
     ```
-    Since the IMDB dataset takes care of all movie information, we will still use our previous user table to put information about them.

 2. run the script (Caution: it may take a while to run but it prints what is happening at each step)
     ```bash